-Founded in 2007 by Randy Bartilson, ECMO Advantage offers the most customized services to the greater Extracorporeal Community.
-Randy brought his unique perspective as an ECMO Specialist and Coordinator, combined with practical experience, to the cutting edge of our industry by gathering Specialist experts from around the United States.
-This premier team covers all aspects of staffing, training, and consulting to ECMO Programs across the country.
-At the onset of launching ECMO Advantage, it had been difficult to find staffing support outside of an immediate institutions’ team roster.
-Randy changed the landscape of the ExtraCorporeal Community by building his company to provide solutions that allow partners to pool or contract resources.
-As the ExtraCorporeal Community continues to evolve and grow, ECMO Advantage is leading the way.
+Founded in May of 2007 by Randy Bartilson, ECMO Advantage offered customized services to the greater Extracorporeal Community.
+Randy brought his unique experience as an ECMO Specialist and Coordinator to bear by bringing experts together from around the United States offering consulting, staffing, transport, and education to ECMO Programs across the country.
+At a time when it was very difficult to find staffing support outside of an immediate institutions’ staff, this was a unique and exceptional offering.

 Randy began his ECMO career at Dallas Children’s Hospital while working as a Registered Respiratory Therapist in the early 1990’s.
 During his time there he completed his BSN.
 After returning from Medical Missions in Ghana West Africa he was blessed with many opportunities to learn and grow as an ECMOlogist at the Children’s Hospital at Vanderbilt in Nashville.
 In 2007, he began his journey developing ECMO Advantage Corporation and continues to propel the organization forward with the same great vision that started it all.